lululau/jenkins-builder/README.md

 #### Specify job identifiers as command line arguments

     $ jk build project1 project2 ...

+#### Fail-Fast

+If multiple jobs are specified, all jobs will be built by default.
+If yout wanna cancel all subsequent jobs after some job failed, use `-f` option of `build` command:

+    # jk build -f project1 project2 ...

 #### Specify git brand if you use mbranch plugin